XenitAB/go-oidc-middleware/README.md

 ### Deeply nested required claims

-If you want to use `WithRequiredClaims()` with deeply nested values, you need to specify the actual type and not interface and the middleware will use this to infer what types the token claims are.
+If you want to use `options.WithRequiredClaims()` with nested values, you need to specify the actual type when configuring it and not an interface and the middleware will use this to infer what types the token claims are.

 Example claims could look like this: